oracle/oci-typescript-sdk/README.md

 Alternatively you can git clone this repo.

-## Working with the SDK for TypeScript
+## Working with the SDK for TypeScript and JavaScript

-To start working with the SDK for TypeScript, you import the service package, create a client, and then use that client to make calls.
+To start working with the SDK for TypeScript and JavaScript, you import the service package, create a client, and then use that client to make calls.
 [Refer to examples section](https://github.com/oracle/oci-typescript-sdk/tree/master/examples) for examples on how to make requests.

 ### Configuring